How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Results

-Transgender people were also consistently more likely (TVDs between 0.07 and 0.13) to select ``Not Confident At All'' in response to \textbf{Perception} questions \texttt{p1--p5}, which asked about confidence that companies will follow their privacy policies, promptly notify about data breaches, publicly admit mistakes that lead to privacy breaches, use personal information in appropriate ways, and be held accountable by the government for privacy missteps.
-Finally, they were slightly more likely to \textbf{Believe} in various rights to have personal information removed from public search results, with a particularly large (TVD of 0.16) increase from Prolific Representative in their likelihood to say that people should be able to have ``Negative media coverage'' about themselves removed from public search results.
-We hypothesize that this may emerge from the likelihood of transgender people to experience media coverage about them as negative, for example if articles misgender them or insist on including out-of-date personal details such as deadnames.
+Transgender people were also consistently more likely (TVDs between .07 and .13) to select ``Not Confident At All'' in response to perception questions that asked about confidence that companies will follow their privacy policies, promptly notify about data breaches, publicly admit mistakes that lead to privacy breaches, use personal information in appropriate ways, and be held accountable by the government for privacy missteps (\texttt{percep1--percep5}).
+Finally, they were slightly more likely to believe that people should have the right to have various personal information removed from public search results, with a particularly large ($\text{TVD} = .16$) increase compared to the Prolific representative sample in the likelihood that transgender people would say that people should be able to have ``Negative media coverage'' about themselves removed from public search results.
+We hypothesize that this might emerge from the likelihood of transgender people to experience media coverage about them as negative, for example if articles misgender them or include out-of-date personal details such as deadnames.